Monday, April 20, 2026

 Heart disease and dementia are closely linked.
 If you have a weak heart, you also have a higher risk of memory problems – and vice versa.
 Vascular dementia is triggered by a change in blood flow in the brain.
 Why this is the case: the heart supplies the brain with oxygen and nutrients via the blood vessels.
 If the heart or blood vessels are diseased, this has a direct impact on brain health.
 High blood pressure, arteriosclerosis or cardiac arrhythmia can lead to vascular damage in the brain, which favors dementia.

-If the heart is weak, less blood is pumped to the brain, which means that the nerve cells are not supplied with sufficient oxygen.
-Strokes, which are often the result of atrial fibrillation or vascular problems, are also considered an important risk factor for dementia.
-This is the second most common form of dementia and is responsible for around 25 percent of cases.
+Heart failure reduces the amount of blood pumped to the brain, which means that nerve cells do not receive enough oxygen.
+Strokes, which are often caused by atrial fibrillation or vascular problems, are also considered a significant risk factor for developing vascular dementia.
+This is the second most common form of dementia and accounts for about 25 percent of cases.

 In addition, risk factors such as smoking, diabetes, obesity or lack of exercise damage both the heart and the brain.
 Studies therefore clearly show that people with cardiovascular disease have an increased risk of developing dementia.
 Conversely, cognitive impairments often make the treatment of heart disease more difficult.
 Put simply, a healthy heart also protects the brain – which is why cardiac therapy and dementia prevention must always be considered together.